adityasharma02/Data-Ingestion-and-Cohort-Analysis/README.md

 >> Performed a cohort analysis on the data using SQL to provide insights into user behavior, focusing on user retention.

 -> Specific Analysis:
 - Grouped users into monthly cohorts based on their sign-up date.
-    -  lculated the retention rate for each cohort over a 3-month period.
+- Calculated the retention rate for each cohort over a 3-month period.

 Also generated A report summarizing findings and insights from the cohort analysis.